Killing of Ramapiram Kannickaisparry: Defence's case

 Nadasan, who denied killing Ramapiram, took the stand to give his account of what happened.
-He stated he, at the time when Ramapiram was last seen alive, was repairing his van and was not at the scene of crime.
+He stated he, at the time when Ramapiram was last seen alive, was repairing his van somewhere else and was not at the scene of crime.
 He stated that it was lunchtime, and since his home at Yishun was not far from the Seletar Country Club, he drove home to have his lunch.
 It happened that on the way, Nadasan's twenty-year-old van broke down as it usually did a few previous occasions, causing him to stop to fix the van, and the heavy downpour of rain during his lunchtime further delayed him, which led to him taking about one hour to fix the van.
 Nadasan's employer confirmed he paged Nadasan, who called him to inform him that he was repairing his van.
-Having took quite some time to repair the van, Nadasan explained he skipped lunch and returned to his workplace.
-Yet, the prosecution called on a Grade One mechanic, who did not have a prior understanding of Nadasan's van, to testify that fixing the van should have taken only twenty minutes.
+Having taken quite some time to repair the van, Nadasan explained he skipped lunch and returned to his workplace.

+Yet, after Nadasan completed his testimony on the stand, the prosecution called on a Grade One mechanic, who did not have a prior understanding of Nadasan's van, to testify that fixing the van should have taken only twenty minutes.
 Having cross-examined the mechanic, Subhas urged the court to not consider the mechanic's testimony since the witness did not have a prior understanding of his client's van and it was reasonable to take one hour to repair his van, given Nadasan's poor mechanic skills, the heavy rain and it was his lunchtime.
 He also argued that Nadasan behaved normally throughout the day at his house and workplace, and it was not the expected post-killing behaviour of someone who just committed a brutal murder, and said if indeed he was guilty, Nadasan would be the "coolest cucumber in the world".